 How do I present my case in only 30 minutes?

 One of the main advantages of hiring an attorney is having someone experienced in presenting your case in a rapid fire manner.
 If you are representing yourself you need to practice what you are going to say in addition to practicing with any witnesses you intend to call at trial.

-Do I testify at this hearing?
+Do I testify at the Temporary hearing?

 If you are mom or dad you certainly should plan to testify at your hearing.
 You are free to tell to the Judge what custody arrangement is in the best interest of the child/ren.
 Ordinarily your attorney would ask you questions that demonstrate why your proposal is the best plan for custody.
 If you are representing yourself you should consider creating a bullet point list of topics to take to the witness stand or else you may forget half of what you planned to say.
 Be aware that any notes you take to the stand can be examined by the other party or their attorney.

 What should I say when I testify?

 Each case is different, but some items to concentrate on are as follows:

 What questions can the other party ask me?